National Democracy Manager, Voting Rights & Democracy Program

 Position: National Democracy Manager, Voting Rights & Democracy Program

-Position Location: Washington DC strongly preferred.
-Exceptional candidates from other locations may be considered.
+Position Location: Washington DC.
 Candidates must be available to travel extensively.

 About CPD + CPDA

 The Center for Popular Democracy promotes equity, opportunity, and a dynamic democracy in partnership with innovative base-building organizations, organizing networks and alliances, and progressive unions across the country.
 We currently work with more than 53 affiliates and partners across 131 cities in 34 states, Puerto Rico, and Washington, DC. and build the strength and capacity of democratic organizations to envision and advance a pro-worker, pro-immigrant, racial and economic justice agenda.
 CPD is a rapidly-expanding, changing organization that partners with organizations across the country to build political power and win tangible victories that improve the lives of low-wage workers, immigrants, and communities of color.

 The Center for Popular Democracy/CPD Action (CPD/CPDA) is seeking an experienced campaigner and advocate to develop national Voting Rights & Democracy program, drive CPD/A’s role in federal democracy reform campaigns, and support state and local campaigns for reforms that include automatic voter registration, rights restoration, public financing, redistricting, and other innovative democracy reforms.
 The National Democracy Manager will bea senior member of our Voting Rights and Democracy team, working closely with our state affiliates across the country, allied national organizations, and coalitional campaigns.